 And if you like science, one thing you'll find is that Niwot has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Telecommuters are a relatively large percentage of the workforce: 35.08% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 35.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Niwot does not have a public transit system used by locals to get to and from work.
+Niwot is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Niwot in 2022 was $84,885, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $339,540 for a family of four.